Artists Space: Notable exhibitions and programming

 From September to December 2016, Decolonize This Place conducted a residency at Artists Space, where the Books & Talks location (55 Walker Street) functioned as a headquarters and meeting place for artists and organizers across New York City, many of whom were tied to decolonial resistance at national and global scales.
+In 2022, the monthly concert series Abasement has been held at Artists' Space.